maiziex/Aquila_stLFR/Assembly_based_variants_call/README.md

 **--block_len_use:** default = 100000, it is the same "--block_len_use" used in assembly steps.

 #### *Final Output
-##### "Aquila_all_phased_sorted.vcf".
-It includes phased SNPs, indels, SVs, all homozygous variants, and a small set of unphased variants.
+**Aquila_all_phased_sorted.vcf:** It includes phased SNPs, indels, SVs, all homozygous variants, and a small set of unphased variants.
 (This coordinate of this VCF file starts from 1)

 #### Memory/Time Usage
 | Memory | Time for WGS |